Terrier-Tech/clypboard-wiki/Scripting:-Ruby-Quick-Reference.md

 ## Symbols

 Symbols are similar to strings except that they can't contain any spaces or special characters.
-They are used primarily as dictionary keys (see Dictionaries below).
+They are used primarily as hash keys (see Hashes below).
 Symbols are created without quotes, just prepend the value with a colon:

 ```
 foo = :bar # this is a symbol